voitta-ai/omemepo/README.md

 Each of these can ship an entry under `plugins/` to provide the Claude Code-side glue (MCP wiring + usage skills).

-## Status

-Early skeleton.
-Commands are stubs.
-See `docs/architecture.md`.